 The M.S. degree can also now be completed online.

 Students must complete at least 45 graduate credits from the following areas:

-The graduate core consists of four courses, totaling 9 credits.
+The graduate core consists of three courses, totaling 6 credits.
 The purpose of the core is to introduce new students to faculty, to give students a sense of programmatic identity, to foster interdisciplinary thinking among students and faculty, to expose students to the breadth of existing environmental science courses, to expose students to a specific area in environmental sciences, to give students the opportunity for academic exploration, and to teach research skills.

-The four courses are:
+The two courses are: